Volunteer Coordination Internship

 The intern in this position will be trained to directly oversee individual and groups of volunteers in the shop and at events, and also assist with maintaining volunteer supplies, developing volunteer task instructions, and training volunteers.

-Benefits of this internship include 20% off individual items at our retail store, BOGO bulk bags, and countless connections in the Pittsburgh nonprofit and art scene.
-The Volunteer Coordinator Intern reports to the Shop Manager and Volunteer Coordinator and will interact with all Creative Reuse team members.
+Benefits of this internship include 20% off individual items from our shop, 50% off bulk bags, and countless connections in the Pittsburgh nonprofit and art scene.
+The Volunteer Coordinator Intern reports to the Volunteer Coordinator and will interact with all Creative Reuse team members.

 - Develop management skills